VirusTotal/yara/docs/writingrules.rst

            filesize > 200KB
     }

-The previous example also demonstrate the use of the ``KB`` postfix.
+The previous example also demonstrates the use of the ``KB`` postfix.
 This postfix, when attached to a numerical constant, automatically multiplies the value of the constant by 1024.
 The ``MB`` postfix can be used to multiply the value by 2^20.
 Both postfixes can be used only with decimal constants.

-The use of ``filesize`` only makes sense when the rule is applied to a file, if the rule is applied to a running process won’t never match because ``filesize`` doesn’t make sense in this context.
+The use of ``filesize`` only makes sense when the rule is applied to a file, if the rule is applied to a running process it won’t ever match because ``filesize`` doesn’t make sense in this context.

 Executable entry point
 ----------------------

-Another special variable than can be used on a rule is ``entrypoint``.
-If file is a Portable Executable (PE) or Executable and Linkable Format (ELF), this variable holds the raw offset of the executable’s entry point in case we are scanning a file.
+Another special variable than can be used in a rule is ``entrypoint``.
+If the file is a Portable Executable (PE) or Executable and Linkable Format (ELF), this variable holds the raw offset of the executable’s entry point in case we are scanning a file.
 If we are scanning a running process, the entrypoint will hold the virtual address of the main executable’s entry point.
 A typical use of this variable is to look for some pattern at the entry point to detect packers or simple file infectors. ::